CloudCannon/documentation/_building/jekyll.md

 ### Jekyll Plugins

-CloudCannon plugin support is currently in private beta.
+CloudCannon plugin support is in private beta.
 To join, [contact support](mailto:support@cloudcannon.com) and request access.
 {: .info}

 To enable Jekyll plugins on a site:

-1. Go to Site Settings / Details
+1. Go to *Site Settings* / *Details*
-2. Enable the Use Experimental Plugin Building option
+2. Enable the **Use Experimental Plugin Building** option
 3. Update the site.

-Enabling Jekyll plugins will trigger a rebuild of the site.
+Enabling Jekyll plugins triggers a rebuild of the site.

 ![Enabling plugins](/img/building/plugins.png){: .screenshot srcset="/img/building/plugins.png 800w, /img/building/plugins@2x.png 1600w"}

-Plugins can be added to a site in a couple ways:
+Add plugins to a site in a couple of ways:

 - Add `.rb` files to the `_plugins` directory
 - Add a `Gemfile`, this causes a `bundle install` to run before the build